dan-omeara/melodic_sequencer/README.md

 ## Todo

-* Adding modes + additional scales
+* Adding additional scales
-* Octave displacement issues with Lilypond notation - _user cannot specify which octave they would like each note to appear; it defaults to as close as possible to the previous pitch_
+* Octave displacement issues with Lilypond notation - _user cannot specify which octave they would like each note to appear.
+Within the pattern, it defaults to as close as possible to the previous pitch.
+When sequenced, it avoids extending an octave above the first note in the scale._
+* Improve page layout for long sequences
 * Changing paper size to better fit on phones
 * Adding document metadata